 - Duration: 120 Minutes

-Join the National Trust's curators for an exclusive 'behind the scenes' tour, followed by morning tea in the elegant drawing room of this magnificently restored 19th-century homestead.
+Join us for an exclusive 'behind the scenes' tour, followed by morning tea in the elegant drawing room of this magnificently restored 19th-century homestead.

 Runnymede has a rich collection of artefacts related to the maritime interests of Captain Charles Bayley, who named the house after his favourite ship.
 His family and their descendants made it their home for over 100 years.